FRC-7525/controller-drive-template/README.md

 Check in with a mentor.

 * Install the Third-Party Library for CTRE (Phoenix).
 * Set up a program to drive the robot.
 Follow [this guide](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-4/creating-test-drivetrain-program-cpp-java.html).
 The motor controller we use is `WPI_VictorSPX` (not Talons!).
+Feel free to only use one motor controller per side for now.
 * Drive the robot around!

 Check in with a mentor once you have this working (or if you're having issues!).

 Then, check in after completing each of the following:
+* Add the second motor controller to each side of the robot.
 * Slow down the acceleration of the robot using a [slew rate limiter](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/filters/slew-rate-limiter.html).
 * Display some joystick value on the [SmartDashboard](https://docs.wpilib.org/en/stable/docs/software/dashboards/shuffleboard/getting-started/shuffleboard-displaying-data.html) as a gauge.
 (Be sure to change the dashboard implementation to Shuffleboard in the driver station.)
 ```java